22080331/REPORT--GROUP-9/README.md

 Mean value: The average height of the players is in the range of 195-205cm, which is quite high compared to the average height of adults.

 Overall: By visually inspecting the histogram, we can estimate that the mean (average) height of the players is around 200-205 cm.
 This is based on the peak of the distribution being located within this range.

 -Considering Relationships

 Height and Frequency: The relationship between height and the number of players is shown by the shape of the histogram.
-As height increases, the number of players initially increases, reaches a peak, and then decreases.
+As height increases, the number of players initially increases, reaches a peak, and then decreases

 The chart shows that height is an important factor affecting the selection and success of NBA players.
 However, besides height, other factors such as skill, physical strength, and tactics also play an important role in determining the success of a player.

 COMPARATIVE ANAYLYSIS

   ![](images/chart4.png)

+Overall, the chart reflects the change in the average height structure by position in the NBA over time, in which the height difference between positions is increasingly evident.

-The average height of different positions has changed markedly over time: - The average height of larger positions (midfielders and strikers) has tended to increase from the 1950s to the present. -The average height of the guard position tends to increase slightly.
+The average height of different positions has changed markedly over time: - The average height of larger positions (midfielders and strikers) has tended to increase from the 1950s to the present.

+-The average height of the guard position tends to increase slightly.

 The height difference between positions is also increasing over time: -From about 15-20 cm in the 1950s, by 2015 the height gap was 20-30cm. -The average forward and striker positions are increasingly higher than other positions.

 The average height difference between locations is relatively stable, with no sudden changes.

-Overall, the chart reflects the change in the average height structure by position in the NBA over time, in which the height difference between positions is increasingly evident.

 LONGEVITY

  ![](images/chart3c.png)

 Overall, the graph shows an upward trend from 1950 to 2000.

 From the 1950s to the 1970s, there was a general trend of average career length decreasing, from over 4 years to under 4 years.

 From the 1970s to the 1990s, we saw greater volatility, with clear peaks and troughs, as the average career length changed from around 3 years to over 6 years.

 In the 1990s and 2000s, the average career length seemed more stable, fluctuating between 5-6 years.

 Although there were many fluctuations, overall it still clearly shows that the career length of players is increasing over the years, showing that players are sticking with their football team for longer periods of time.

 **FINAL THOUGHTS**

-This dataset serves as a rich resource for sports analysts, researchers, and basketball enthusiasts.
-Its breadth and depth allow for deep dives into player performances and the changing dynamics of the NBA.
  By analyzing this data, one can uncover trends in playing styles, individual achievements, and how the league has evolved over time.
 Whether for academic purposes or fan engagement, the dataset offers a robust foundation for NBA-related insights.